Sonoma County region

 Bringing their wine passion to a place where everyone can enjoy their product

-Steve Gower’s garage became the winery and several years were spent in making wine for their consumption and any friends who were willing to try.
+Steve Gower's garage became the winery and several years were spent in making wine for their consumption and any friends who were willing to try it.

-Since its first wines were commercially released in 2014, the sage of Crux Winery has continued to unfold.
-Rather than pursue the Pinot Noir course, Callahan and Gower made a somewhat unique (for the Russian River Valley) decision to plant and produce an array of Rhône varietals that included Mourvèdre, Syrah and Grenache.
-That decision has proven to be most fortuitous and the brand has soared in both popularity and acceptance.
+Since its first commercial wines release in 2014, the sage of Crux Winery has continued to unfold.
+Rather than pursue the expected Pinot Noir course (for which the Russian River Valley is best known), Callahan and Gower made the unique decision to produce an array of Rhône varietals that include Mourvèdre, Syrah, and Grenache.
+That decision has proven to be the most fortuitous and the brand has soared in both popularity and acceptance.

-The name ‘Crux Winery’ points to a crossroads of sorts where several of the Russian River AVA’s meet, a point quite close to Crux Winery’s own vineyards around the town of Windsor.
+The name 'Crux Winery,' by the way, points to a crossroads of sorts where several of the Russian River AVA's meet, a point quite close to Crux Winery's own vineyards around the town of Windsor.
 The compass-style label accents the concept and is one of the classiest labels around.

 Map of the area

 We are pleased to introduce Crux Winery and share our 2013 Syrah with you.
 Crux, established in 2012 is a two-man farming and winery operation in the northern Russian River Valley.
 Our focus is Rhône varietals.
 We make about 1,000 cases (total production) using Old World techniques and exquisite Sonoma County fruit.

 This Syrah is approaching three years in bottle; it’s drinking beautifully now and will continue to age gracefully for at least another 5+ years.
 Pop the cork a few hours before serving or give it a quick decant.
 The nose is plush with dark red fruits and earth, and both carry over to the palate.
 The acid and tannins balance with the moderate alcohol (14.1%) and the finish is smooth and lingering.
 This wine drinks well on its own and is an excellent pairing for duck, lamb, and anything with mushrooms.